cortex-js/cortexjs.io/src/_pages/mathlive-guide-menu.md

 **To display the context menu:**
 - Right-click on the mathfield
 - Long press on a mathfield
-- Tap on the menu button in the mathfield
+- Tap on the menu toggle (hamburger icon) in the mathfield
 - Press the <kbd>ALT/OPTION</kbd>+<kbd>SPACE</kbd>, <kbd>FN</kbd>+<kbd>F10</kbd> or <kbd>MENU</kbd> key
   on a keyboard